🧘 Curs nou de Abheda Yoga

 14. William Schiller – American archaeologist: “Civilization was born where the Rumun people live today, then spreading to the east and west.”

-15. John Mandis: “The earliest discoveries of writing signs were made at Turdas and Tărtăria.”
+15. John Mandis: “The oldest discoveries of some writing signs were made at Turdaș and Tărtăria“.

-16. Olof Ekstrom: “Rumun language is a key language that has largely influenced the languages of Europe.”
+16. Olof Ekstrom: “The Romanian language is a key language that has largely influenced the languages of Europe.”

 17. University of Cambridge:

-– In the fifth millennium B.C. the Getic Carpathian area was the only one inhabited in Europe;
+– In the fifth millennium BC, the Getic Carpathian area was the only inhabited area in Europe;

-– The Carpathian, Getic, Wallachian area represented in antiquity OFFICINA GENTIUM, fed with population and civilization India, Persia, Greece, Italy, Germany, France and the so-called Slavic space;
+– The Carpathian, Getic, Wallachian space represented in antiquity OFFICINA GENTIUM, it supplied with population and civilization India, Persia, Greece, Italy, Germany, France and the so-called Slavic space;

-18. Bonfini: “The tongue of the rumuni could not be extirpated even though they are seated in the midst of so many nations of barbarians, and so they fight not to leave it in the back of their heads that they would not fight for a life as much as for a tongue.”
+18. Bonfini: “The language of the Rumuns could not be extirpated, although they are placed in the midst of so many nations of barbarians, and so they struggle not to abandon it in a heartbeat, that they would not fight for a life but for a language.”

-19. Ludwig Schlozer (Russische Annalen-XVIIIth century): “These Volohs are neither Romans, Nor Bulgarians, nor Wolsche, but Vlachs (RUMUNI), descendants of the great and ancient tribe of peoples of the Thracians, Dacians and Getae, who still have their own language and with all the oppressions, live in Valachia, Moldavia, Transylvania and Hungary in number of millions“.
+19. Ludwig Schlozer (Russische Annalen-XVIII century): “These Volokhs are neither Romans, nor Bulgarians, nor Wolsche, but VLAHI (RUMUNI), descendants of the great and ancient tribe of peoples of the Thracians, Dacians and Getae, who even now have their own language and with all the oppressions, live in Wallachia, Moldavia, Transylvania and Hungary in the number of millions“.

-20. Michelet, Paris 1859, to Cuza’s envoy: “Do not envy the old peoples, but look at your own.
-The deeper you dig, the more you will see life gushing“.
+20. Michelet, Paris 1859, to Cuza’s envoy: “Do not envy the ancient peoples, but look at your own.
+The deeper you dig, the more you’ll see life gushing forth “.

-21. Andre Armad: “Indeed, this is one of the oldest peoples in Europe… whether it is the Thracians, the Getae or the Dacians.
-The inhabitants have remained the same from the Neolithic era – the era of the polished stone – until today, thus claiming through an example, perhaps unique in the history of the world, the continuity of a nation“.
+21. Andre Armad: “Indeed, this is one of the oldest peoples in Europe… Whether it’s the Thracians, the Getae or the Dacians.
+The inhabitants have remained the same from the Neolithic era – the era of polished stone – to the present day, thus supporting through an example, perhaps unique in the history of the world, the continuity of a nation “.

-22. D’Hauterive (Memoir on the old and current state of Moldavia, 1902): “The Latin language in truth is derived from this language (primodial), and the other languages, especially rumuna, are this language.
-LATIN is far from being the trunk of the languages that are spoken today (the so-called Latin languages), I would say that she Latin, is the newest of all“.
+22. D’Hauterive (Memoir on the Old and Current State of Moldavia, 1902): “The Latin language in truth is derived from this language (primodial), and the other languages, especially rumuna, are this language.
+LATIN is far from being the trunk of the languages that are spoken today (the so-called Latin languages), I would say that Latin is the newest of all“.

 24. Bocignolli (1524): “The Rumunii who I said were Dacians“.

 25. L.A.
 Gebhardi: “The Getae spoke the same language as the Dacians and had the same customs.
-The Greeks gave both the Getae from Bulgaria and the Dacians from Moldavia, Wallachia, Transylvania and Hungary the same name and believed that the Getae and the Dacians came from the Thracians“.
+The Greeks gave both the Getae of Bulgaria and the Dacians of Moldavia, Wallachia, Transylvania and Hungary the same name and believed that both the Getae and the Dacians came from the Thracians “.

-26. Martin Hochmeister (Siebenburgische Provinziaal Blatter, 1808): “In ancient times known, in Transylvania and in the neighboring countries lived the Dacians, who were also called Getae and from them received the current Transylvania together with Moldavia, Muntenia and the neighboring regions of Hungary the name of Dacia.”
+26. Martin Hochmeister (Siebenburgische Provinziaal Blatter, 1808): “In the earliest known times, in Transylvania and in the neighboring countries lived the Dacians, who were also called Getae, and from them received the name of Dacia together with Moldavia, Wallachia and the neighboring regions of Hungary.”

-27. Abdolonyme Ubicini (Les origines de l’histoire roumaine, Paris, 1866): “Dacii are the first ancestors of today’s rumuni.
+27. Abdolonyme Ubicini (Les origines de l’histoire roumaine, Paris, 1866): “DAci are the first ancestors of today’s rumuns.
 From an ethnographic point of view, the Dacians seem to be confused with the Getae, the same origin, the same language.
 On this point of view all the testimonies of old concord“.

-28. University of Cambridge (1922, The Cambridge History of India): “The primary phase of the Vedic Culture took place in the Carpathians, most likely, initially in the Haar-Deal“.
+28. University of Cambridge (1922, The Cambridge History of India): “The primary phase of Vedic Culture took place in the Carpathians, most likely initially in Haar-Deal.”

-29. Jakob Grimm (History of the German language, 1785-1863): “The Dacian names of plants, kept at Dioscorides (Greek physician from the period of the emperors Claudius and Nero) can also be found in the background of the German language“.
+29. Jakob Grimm (History of the German Language, 1785-1863): “The Dacian names of plants, preserved by Dioscorides (Greek physician from the period of the emperors Claudius and Nero) can also be found in the background of the German language“.

-31. Charles Lundius (Chronicle of the Dukes of Normandy): “The Daco-Getae are considered the founders of the Northern peoples.”
+31. Carol Lundius (Chronicle of the Dukes of Normandy): “The Dacians-Getae are considered the founders of the northern peoples“.

-32. Leibnitz (Collectanea Etymlogica): “The Daco-Getae are considered the founders of the Teutonics through the Saxons and Frisians, of the Dutch (Dacians) and of the Angli.”
+32. Leibnitz (Collectanea Etymologica): “The Daco-Getae are considered the founders of the Teutons through the Saxons and Frisians, of the Dutch (Dacians) and of the English“.

-33. Miceal Ledwith (Advisor to Pope John Paul II): “Even though it is known that Latin is the official language of the Catholic Church, as well as the language of the Roman Empire, and rumun language is a Latin language, less people know that ruminant language, or its precursor, comes from the place from which Latin is drawn, and not the other way around!
+33. Miceal Ledwith (Advisor to Pope John Paul II): “Even if it is known that Latin is the official language of the Catholic Church, as well as the language of the Roman Empire, and the Romanian language is a Latin language, fewer people know that the Romanian language or its precursor comes from the place where the Latin language comes from, and not the other way around!

 In other words, it is not rumun language that is a Latin language, but rather Latin is a rumun language.
-So, I want to greet the people of bucegi mountains, of Brasov, of Bucharest.
-You are the ones who have provided a wonderful vehicle to the Western world“.
+So, I want to greet the people of the Bucegi Mountains, of Brasov, of Bucharest.
+You are the ones who have given a wonderful vehicle to the Western world “.

-35. Carlo Troya (1784-1858, Italian historian): “No people of those whom the Greeks called barbarians have an older and more certain history than that of the Getae or the Goths.
-The purpose of my work, Getic or Gothic History, is divided into two parts and one of them shows that the Getae of Zamolxe and Decebalus were the ancestors of the Goths of Theodoric of the Amalilor lineage.”
+35. Carlo Troya (1784-1858, Italian historian): “No people of those whom the Greeks called barbarians have an older and more certain history than the Getae or the Goths.
+The purpose of my work, Getic or Gothic History is divided into two parts and one of them shows that the Getae of Zamolxe and Decebal were the ancestors of the Goths of Theodoric of the Amal race. ”

-36. Harald Haarman (specialist in the history of culture): “The oldest writing in the world is the one from Tărtăria (long before the Sumerian writing;), and the Danubian civilization is the first great civilization in history.”
+36. Harald Haarman (specialist in the history of culture): “The oldest writing in the world is that of Tartaria (long before the Sumerian writing;), and the Danubian civilization is the first great civilization in history.”

-37. Paul Mac Kendrick:”Burebista and Decebal created in Dacia a culture that only those with narrow views could qualify as barbaric.”
-“The Rumuni are members of one of the most remarkable creative states of antiquity.”
-“Up in Maramures there is a place marked as the center of the old continent” (Europe from the Atlantic to the Urals).
+37. Paul Mac Kendrick: “Burebista and Decebal created in Dacia a culture that only those with narrow visions could qualify as barbaric”.
+“The Rumuns are members of one of the most remarkable creative states of antiquity.”
+“Up in Maramureș there is a place marked as the center of the old continent” (Europe from the Atlantic to the Urals).

 38. William Ryan and Walter Pitman (geologists, 1995): “The place described by the Old Testament as flooded by the flood is that of the Black Sea.”